OpenCyphal-Garage/libcyphal/CONTRIBUTING.md

 1. libuavcan v1 requires C++11 or greater.
 1. libuavcan v1 favors idiomatic C++ over defining its own utilities and helpers.
 1. libuavcan v1 is a header-only library.
+1. libuavcan v1 holds itself to a higher quality standard and is designed for integration into high-integrity, embedded applications.

 ## About the Blue Sky effort